Martinsburg, West Virginia

-Martinsburg is a city in and the seat of Berkeley County, West Virginia, in the tip of the state's Eastern Panhandle region in the lower Shenandoah Valley.
-Its population was 18,835 in the 2021 census estimate, making it the largest city in the Eastern Panhandle and the sixth-largest municipality in the state.
-Martinsburg is part of the Hagerstown-Martinsburg, MD-WV Metropolitan Statistical Area.
+Martinsburg is a city in Berkeley County, West Virginia, United States, and its county seat.
+The population was 18,773 at the 2020 census, making Martinsburg the largest city in the eastern panhandle of West Virginia and the sixth-most populous city in the state.
+It is a principal city of the Hagerstown–Martinsburg metropolitan area extending into Maryland, which had 293,844 residents in 2020.

 History

 Martinsburg was established by an act of the Virginia General Assembly that was adopted in December 1778 during the American Revolutionary War.
 Founder Major General Adam Stephen named the gateway town to the Shenandoah Valley along Tuscarora Creek in honor of Colonel Thomas Bryan Martin, a nephew of Thomas Fairfax, 6th Lord Fairfax of Cameron.

 Aspen Hall, a Georgian mansion, is the oldest house in the city.
 Part was built in 1745 by Edward Beeson, Sr. Aspen Hall, and its wealthy residents had key roles in the agricultural, religious, transportation, and political history of the region.
 Significant events related to the French and Indian War, the Revolution, and the Civil War took place on the property.
 Three original buildings are still standing, including the rare blockhouse of Mendenhall's Fort.

 The first United States post office in what is now West Virginia was established at Martinsburg in 1792.
 At that time, Martinsburg and the larger territory were still part of Virginia.

 The Baltimore and Ohio Railroad (B&O) reached Martinsburg in 1842.
 The Baltimore and Ohio Railroad Martinsburg Shops were constructed in 1849 and rebuilt after the American Civil War.

 According to William Still, "The Father of the Underground Railroad" and its historian: Mr Robert Brown, alias Thomas Jones, escaped from slavery in Martinsburg on Christmas night in 1856.
 He rode a horse and had it swim across the freezing Potomac River.
 After riding forty miles, he walked in cold wet clothes for two days, to Harrisburg, Pennsylvania.
 He received assistance there from the Underground Railroad and traveled by train to Philadelphia, and the office of William Still with the Pennsylvania Anti-Slavery Society.
 Brown's wife and four children had been sold; he sought help to find them.
 He had a likeness of his wife, and locks of hair from each of them.